RobertRingel/LearningTasks4Programming/Java/06_ExceptionHandling/CrashingTaskManager.md

 The given Java code represents a basic TaskManager that can be used to store tasks and an overall time budget.
 The implementation is done with help of the [Task-class](Task.java).
 However, when you run the programm it runs into a crash.

 Read the given code, run it and identify the root cause of the crash.
-The fix the problem with help of a try-catch-block.
+Finally fix the problem with help of a try-catch-block.

 ``` java
 package org.htwd.pool.o6;